tirea/fwew/README.md

 ```
 has    part of speech has the following character sequence anywhere
 is     part of speech is exactly the following character sequence
+like   part of speech is like (matches) the following wildcard pattern
 ```
 word:
 ```
 starts    word starts with the following character sequence
 ends      word ends with the following character sequence
 has       word has the following character sequence anywhere
+like      word is like (matches) the following wildcard pattern
 ```
 syllables:
 ```